Thecla: Traditions and interpretations

+Tertullian, in chapter 17 of his work On Baptism, writes:

+Johann Peter Kirsch says, "Notwithstanding the purely legendary character of the entire story, it is not impossible that it is connected with an historical person."

 The Church Fathers recount a number of traditions about Thecla.
 Gregory of Nyssa writes in the 4th century (Homily 14 in Cant) that she undertook the sacrifice of herself, by giving death to the flesh, practicing great austerities, extinguishing in herself all earthly affections, so that nothing seemed to remain living in her but reason and spirit: the whole world seemed dead to her as she was to the world.
-Macarius Magnes, shortly after AD 300, wrote how the message of Christianity was "the Sword, [Matt 10:34] which cuts relations from each other [Matt:10:35], as it cut Thecla from Theocleia."
-Around AD 280, Thecla features as one of the characters in Methodius of Olympus' Symposium, in which she displays considerable knowledge of profane philosophy, various branches of literature, and eloquent yet modest discourse.
+Macarius Magnes, shortly after AD 300, wrote how the message of Christianity was "the sword, [Matt 10:34] which cuts relations from each other [Matt:10:35], as it cut Thecla from Theocleia".
+Around AD 280, Thecla features as one of the characters in Methodius of Olympus' Symposium, in which she displays considerable knowledge of secular philosophy, various branches of literature, and eloquent yet modest discourse.
 Methodius states that she received her instruction in divine and evangelical knowledge from Paul, and was eminent for her skill in sacred science ("Logos 8").

 The martyrdom of Thecla is frequently referred to in the earliest Acts of the Martyrs.
 Eugenius, a martyr of Trebizond under Diocletian (284–305), couples Thecla with David and Daniel in his prayers.
 The exordium of the Acts of Polyeuctes (died 259) refers to Thecla and Perpetua, and there were certainly many virgin martyrs who drew their first inspiration from the same source.
 Eugenia of Rome in the reign of Commodus (180–192) is reported in the Acts of her martyrdom to have taken Thecla as her model.

-Paul is also an ambiguous figure in the Acts of Paul and Thecla.
-He is seen as a preacher of asceticism, but one with whom women are besotted.
-His teachings lead Thecla into trouble, and yet he is never there when the trouble comes.
-This presentation of Paul as ascetic preacher, discouraging marriage, appears to be very different from that of the Pastoral Epistles.
-For instance, 1 Timothy 4:1–3 has Paul explicitly condemning anyone who forbids marriage.
-However, 1 Corinthians 7 is more ambivalent about marriage, saying that "it is well for a man not to touch a woman" (7:1).
-This text has been interpreted as ideologically closer to Paul and Thecla.
-In any event, Paul and Thecla indicates one possible understanding of Paul's legacy in the second century.

 According to some scholars, Thecla's story inspired many later stories of women saints who dressed as men, including St. Anastasia the Patrician, St. Matrona of Perge, St. Euphrosyne of Alexandria, St. Apolinaria, St. Eugenia of Rome, St. Marina the Monk, and St. Theodora of Alexandria.
 Written three or four centuries after the Acts of Paul and Thecla, these stories reference Thecla's story through thematic connections, and in the case of The Life of Eugenia, explicitly.

+Thekla, not yet identified as a saint, also features in a Coptic manuscript, "The Passion of St. Paese and Thekla".